cloudyster/jssorter/README.md

 - Javascript imports sorter

 # How to Install
-Download the [jar](https://github.com/loevaljh/jssorter/blob/master/JSSorter.jar) and In Intellij choose *Install plugin from disk*.
+Search **JSSorter** in the Intellij's plugin dialog.
+Or Download the [jar](https://github.com/loevaljh/jssorter/blob/master/JSSorter.jar) and in the plugin dialog choose *Install plugin from disk*.

 ## Lines sorter
 Sort selected lines alphabetically.